Fire pits add drama and beauty to your outdoor space. But fire is fire, and to fully enjoy your fire pit, safety should always be a top consideration.

 - If you revel in the campfire experience, surround the fire pit with large rocks casually laid around it and stacks of firewood.
 Add rustic chairs for seating.

-- Create a minimalist decor with a sunken area covered with gravel for the fire pit with raised, built-in wooden benches surrounding it, great for late-night conversations.
+- Create a minimalist decor.
+Use a sunken area covered with gravel for the fire pit with raised, built-in wooden benches surrounding it.
+This is great for late-night conversations.

 - For a modern look, use large limestone boulders to surround a mound of gravel with a fire pit in the center.
 Use modern outdoor furniture to finish the look.